 In this article, we examine aspects of an actuary’s salary and highlight our own Acumen Resources actuarial salary survey, which we have been running for a number of years now.

-Actuaries are well known for working in a highly paid lucrative field.
-Salaries are, of course, driven by supply and demand factors.
+Whilst actuaries are well known for working in a highly paid lucrative field, actuarial salaries are, of course, driven by supply and demand factors.
 Traditionally the actuarial profession has had strong demand and reasonably limited supply (e.g. due to the lengthy exam process and difficulty in qualifying).
 These factors have combined to make an actuarial career a highly desirable option from a financial perspective.

 Actuarial Salary Progression